scikit-ika/scikit-ika/CONTRIBUTING.md

 Documentation follows the [NumPy/SciPy guidelines](https://numpydoc.readthedocs.io/en/latest/format.html) and you can find an example [here](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html).

 The documentation page is hosted in the **gh-pages** branch.
-It is updated whenever a new version is released to PyPI.
+It is updated when a new version is released to PyPI.

 ```bash
 cd docs